Cape, Rails & Kruger Quest

 Day 4 Johannesburg

 Scheduled arrival into Johannesburg is noon.
 Meet the transfer and local guide and head for a visit to Soweto township.
 Johannesburg, also known as eGoli, is the most populous city in South Africa.
 The city is affectionately known as "Jo'burg", "Jozi" and "JHB" by South Africans.
 It is the site of a large-scale gold and diamond trade due to its location on the mineral-rich Witwatersrand range of hills.
-From Jo'burg we'll visit Soweto township and take an included bicycle tour of the area.
-The tour is about 3 hrs with some small hills, but something most people should be able to handle.
-The tour will vary from trip to trip and focus mostly on the people of the area.
-Some highlights will be learning the history of Soweto township and a visit to a traditional Shebeen where beer is brewed by local women and passed around in little buckets.
-Depending on the route you may visit some local homes, stop at a refugee camp, stop by the exterior of Nelson Mandela's house and learn stories of the black South Africans' struggles against apartheid.
-We'll stop for a local snack lunch.
-When time permits we can also visit local musicians and churches as well.
+From Jo'burg we'll visit Soweto township and take a guided tour of bustling Soweto and learn more about its important history.
+The residential area was created under apartheid and played a significant role in bringing the issues of segregation to the forefront.
+The anti-apartheid movement was launched here by its most famous resident, Nelson Mandela.

 Leave Johannesburg early in the morning on Day 5 and head for the Manyeleti Game Reserve and the village of Shalati on a long day’s scenic drive.
 Stop at the Blyde River Canyon and other sights of the Panorama Route, as time allows.
 Arrive in the late afternoon at our accommodation at Shalati Lodge, just outside Kruger National Park.
 Manyeleti is situated away from the mainstream tourist areas and guests can experience the tranquility of the African bush in absolute seclusion.
 In the late afternoon/early evening relax around the pool, sit around the campfire and enjoy a sundowner drink, followed by a traditional meal and dancing by the villagers.
 Sleep tight and listen to the haunting sounds of the African night in your basic but comfortable hut.
 Each bungalow includes en-suite facilities with electricity, hot water, flush toilets, mosquito nets and fans.
 Breakfasts here are boxed for early game drives and dinner is at the Shalati Lodge.
 On Day 6 enjoy a full day of game drives inside Kruger National Park in our touring vehicle.
 Keep an eye out for elephants, lions, rhinoes, leopards and buffalo – Africa's famed Big Five.
-Day 7 is a free day where you can choose to relax at the lodge or opt for additional game drives in safari vehicles through Manyeleti or Kruger.
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivaled in the diversity of its wildlife and a world-leader in advanced environmental management techniques and policies.
 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 types of trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.

 In the morning visit the Planeterra-supported G Hope Africa preschool, close to the lodge in Shalati village.
 G Adventures, Planeterra and the Shalati Lodge work closely with the school to provide not only funds for improvements and supplies but also hands-on support with lesson plans and teacher assistance.
 Many employees of the lodge are Shalati residents with children benefitting from the preschool.
 Future plans include expanding the kitchen and building a community garden.
 After the visit, continue on to Johannesburg where the tour ends on arrival at the airport.
 All onward travel can be booked after 5pm.
 G Hope Africa Preschool: Over 80 children, under the age of 5, attend the G Hope Africa Preschool.
 Planeterra is focusing on sustainable solutions, such as early childhood education, to provide access to resources for communities in need.
 The school has one teacher, and two teacher's helpers that organize activities for the children, as well as provide them with two meals each day, new compostable toilets and fresh water.
 This school provides support to the children and prepares them for the transition into primary school.